 A student may receive a disposition conference during the course and improve on unacceptable behavior.
 However, the form will continue to count in the process.
 This will avoid students exhibiting poor dispositions and correcting them every class and every semester.

-The process and form will be made available to all Arts and Sciences and Commerce and Business Administration faculty.
+The process and form will be made available to all School of Arts and Humanities and School of Business and Industry faculty.
 Any dispositions received from non-educational faculty after the student is admitted to the teacher education program will be counted in the process as outlined above.